arobson/rabbot/README.md

 ### message.reply( message, [more], [replyType] )
 Acknowledges the messages and sends the message back to the requestor.
 The `message` is only the body of the reply.
 Providing true to `more` will cause the message to get sent to the .progress callback of the request promise so that you can send multiple replies.
 The `replyType` argument sets the type of the reply message. (important when messaging with statically typed languages)

+### Queues in `noBatch` mode
+Wascally now supports the ability to put queues into non-batching behavior.
+This causes ack, nack and reject calls to take place against the channel immediately.
+This feature is ideal when processing messages are long-running and consumer limits are in place.
+Be aware that this feature does have a significant impact on message throughput.

 ## Reply Queues
 By default, wascally creates a unique reply queue for each connection which is automatically subscribed to and deleted on connection close.
 This can be modified or turned off altogether.